Orepuki: History

+European sealer John Boultbee noted in 1827 that there was an "old and small" Māori village situated near present-day Orepuki.
+It seems likely that any trace of this village was washed away by later goldminers and their sluicing activities.
 The European origins of Orepuki township begin with the discovery of gold in the beaches black sand in 1865.
 The first tent town of Hirstfield sprung up near Monkey Island (in the lee of which ships anchored).
 Several years later a slightly more permanent second township was constructed to the north of the present day village, known as Garfield.
 Mining operations however, dictated that this site was on gold bearing land and the people and their houses, including the school, shifted to the present site to allow further mining.

 On 25 May 1885 a branch line railway was opened to Orepuki, providing it with swift transport to Invercargill.
 On 1 October 1903, a further extension beyond Orepuki was opened and the line ultimately became the Tuatapere Branch.
 The section of line between Riverton and Tuatapere closed on 30 July 1976.
 Orepuki station building still stands, relocated to serve other purposes on a farmer's paddock.